 Finish the parfait off with fresh fruit and a sprinkle of crushed meringue.

-It’s slightly healthier than your typical parfait since we’re using meringue cookies, which are air-whipped low calorie treats that add a fun crunch to the dish.
+This Berry Meringue Recipe is slightly healthier than your typical parfait since we're using meringue cookies, which are air-whipped low calorie treats that add a fun crunch to the dish.

 I hope you love this dessert recipe as much as my kids and I do!
 Bon appetit, fellow dessert lovers!